kajalpatel20/Portfolio/README.md

 Updated LinkedIn Profile with a strong bio statement, a professional photo, and links to your Github profile and portfolio.

-* The URL of the functional, deployed application for all the Projects:
+* The URL of the GitHub repository of the functional, deployed application for all the Projects:

 https://github.com/kajalpatel20/mvc-tech-blog/